FlyHedgehogAgain/book_database/README.md

 # Roast my code please 👉👈

 Please help me learn Front End Web Development!
 Any suggestions on how to imrpove this short database search application is helpful.
-Contact me on Discord at Jaykubz.
+Discord: Jaykubz

 ```
 npm install